“This image is AI-generated and does not depict any specific car brand or model.”

 What’s Changed From the 2023 Tiguan?

 At first glance, the 2024 Tiguan might not seem all that different from the 2023 version.
-The shape is nearly identical, and the subtle updates to the grille and LED lighting won’t stop traffic.
-But don’t let that fool you.
+The changes to the grille and LED lighting are subtle, but they come with meaningful upgrades under the surface.

 Volkswagen has focused its updates on the things that actually matter to drivers — improved tech, a smoother driving experience, and added value across trim levels.